LeandroLovisolo/Customica/README.md

 This is the source code for Custómica, my defunct startup ([customica.com](http://customica.com)).

 Custómica was an online t-shirt store for the Argentinian market where anyone could design their own t-shirt right from their browser.
+You can read the post-mortem [here](http://leandro.me/posts/i-am-open-sourcing-my-defunct-startup-customica/).

 It failed to gain any significant traction, so I'm releasing its source code.
-The application is still running in read-only mode on a free Heroku dyno.
-You can check it out [here](http://customica.com).
+The application is [still running](http://customica.com) in read-only mode on a free Heroku dyno.

 Custómica was written entirely by myself, from the database persistence code up to the user interface.